 Sue: At least he died a sailor’s death.
 It’s what he would have wanted.

-If there ever was a moment when this experiment threatened to derail itself – or at least have its parameters fundamentally altered – then this is that moment.
-I’ve got recon fatigue (this will be our tenth in a row), and I’m struggling.
-Just thinking about spending another evening watching a Troughton recon depresses me.
+If there was ever a moment when the experiment threatened to derail itself – or at least have its parameters fundamentally changed – then this is it.
+I’ve got recon fatigue (this will be our 10th in a row), and I’m beginning to struggle.
+Just thinking about spending another evening watching yet another reconstruction depresses me.
 It hangs over me like a cloud all day.
-I seriously consider throwing in the towel.
-I’m not just flirting with failure, I’ve invited her back to my place for coffee.
+In fact, I seriously consider throwing in the towel.
+I’m not only flirting with failure, I’ve invited her back to my place for coffee.

-Me: Somebody on the blog has suggested that we skip ahead to a surviving story, so you can get a handle on Troughton.
+Me: It’s been suggested that we skip ahead to a surviving story, so you can get a proper feel for Patrick Troughton.

-Sue: I suggested that last week and you dismissed it out of hand.
-And now “somebody” suggests the very same thing and you are all over it like a rash.
-You are so predictable, Neil.
-How many recons are left until we see Troughton move?
+Sue: I suggested that last week and you dismissed the idea out of hand.
+How many recons are left until Troughton moves?

 Me: Two, not including the one we’re about to watch.

 Sue: That’s not so bad.
 I can last until then.

 Me: Or we could just skip the recons entirely.

 Me: I didn’t plan on showing you all the recons – maybe one or two, just to give you a flavour.
 The original plan was to read out a synopsis for the missing episodes.
 We didn’t watch Marco Polo in seven parts and nobody had a problem with that.
 (Note: everybody had a problem with that – see Volume 1).
 Even Steven Moffat can’t be arsed to sit through The Power of the Daleks.

 Sue: Well, if Steven Moffat can’t be bothered, maybe we should skip them, after all.